This post may contain affiliate links, for more information see our disclaimer.

 Ticker Symbol: BKLN

-The average volume is decent, so it could be used for short-term trades or option plays.
-Most likely though, it will be a pick for long-term investors.
+The average volume is decent, so that it could be used for short-term trades or option plays.
+Most likely, though, it will be a pick for long-term investors.
 The expense ratio is above average at 0.65%.

 iShares 20+ Year Treasury Bond ETF

 The most popular ETF when it comes to long-dated Treasuries.
 Due to its high trading volume, the liquidity is excellent and makes it a standard vehicle for traders as well.

 An investor may add it to a long-term portfolio to gain exposure to long-dated Treasuries.
 The expense ratio is below average at 0.15%.

 Symbol Ticker: WDIV